ibm-cloud-docs/sap-ase-managed/provisioning.md

 After you select the appropriate settings, click **Create** to start the provisoning process.

-## Configuring the instance post-provision
+## Configuring the instance post-provisioning
+{: #configuring-th-instance-post-provisioning}

 Depending on the plan selected, further options can be applied to the instance created.